 - Drain sweetbreads in a colander, then put them in a bowl of ice water to cool.

 - While they’re cooling, preheat your gas grill on high.

 - Toss the sweetbreads in a bowl with the olive oil until well coated.
-Season with salt and pepper and toss again.
+Season with salt and toss again.

 - Place one nectarine slice on the bottom of each skewer.
 Alternate with sweetbreads until skewers are full.